PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play: Experiments

-\paragraph{Dataset: StableToolBench.} We also evaluate on StableToolBench~\citep{guo-etal-2024-stabletoolbench}, an updated version of ToolBench~\citep{qin2024toolllm}, one of the most widely-used tool-use dataset, which addressed RapidAPIs' instability through a fallback system with caching and API simulation.
-Our experiments use all six of its testing subsets, including single-tool (I1), multi-tool (I2-same category and I3-different category) queries.
-Individual APIs, grouped under ``tools'', correspond to $F_k$, so I1 test queries usually require calls to multiple APIs within a tool and are not single-tool under our definition.
-The original dataset's categorization based on tool overlap with training data are thus less relevant for our strictly zero-shot setting.
-In total, these six subsets cover 790 queries, spanning 2479 unique APIs with an average of $5.3$ APIs per query. \begingroup \endgroup \begingroup \endgroup \paragraph{Inference and Evaluation.} We adhere to the official inference configurations of each benchmark, where a set of tools is provided for each test query.
-For task LLM \e{\gM_T}, we tested \texttt{llama-3.1-8b-instruct} and \texttt{llama-3.3-70b-instruct} for LLaMA~\citep{dubey2024llama}, while \texttt{gpt-3.5-turbo-0125} and \texttt{gpt-4o-2024-11-20} were used for GPT~\citep{achiam2023gpt}.
-For BFCL, single-turn prompting with official prompts is used as the baseline inference method for LLaMA models, while direct function-calling mode is used for the GPT models.
-We do not provide tool-use examples or additional documentation in these baseline runs, complying with a zero-shot setting. \ours instead applies optimized in-context examples and documentation as prompts and runs the baseline inference methods.
+\begingroup \endgroup \paragraph{Inference and Evaluation.} We adhere to official inference settings of each benchmark, where a set of tools is provided for each test query.
+For task LLM \e{\gM_T}, we tested the 8B and 70B LLaMA models~\citep{dubey2024llama}, and GPT-3.5 and GPT-4o were used for GPT~\citep{achiam2023gpt}.
+We also tested on BFCL two state-of-the-art LLMs trained specifically for tool-calling, namely ToolACE~\citep{liu2025toolace} and Hammer~\citep{lin2025robust}, with both models achieving high rankings on the BFCL leaderboard as of this publication.
+For BFCL, single-turn prompting with official prompts is used as the baseline inference method for LLaMA models, while direct function-calling mode is used for the GPT models, ToolACE, and Hammer.
+We do not provide tool-use examples or additional documentation in these baseline runs, complying with a zero-shot setting.
+For \ours, optimized in-context examples and documentation are supplied as prompts and runs the baseline inference methods.
 It supports multi-tool queries by independently optimizing examples and documentation for each tool and then performing inference.
-The official evaluation metric of accuracy is used, using exact matches or structural matches (depending on categories) to determine correctness.
+We use the official evaluation metric of accuracy, with exact or structural matches depending on categories to determine correctness.
 We report the average across five categories, and, following the official setup, the weighted average (``Simple'' categories weighted by $0.5$).